cfluke/allskyVR/docs/source/welcome.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-* Can't navigate?
-You may need to active WebGL in your browser.
+* *Can't navigate?* You may need to active WebGL in your browser.
 For information on supported browsers see: https://get.webgl.org/get-a-webgl-implementation/

+* *Don't have access to a web service?* A number of free website hosting services exist, but may not always be suitable for continous live operation without purchasing or upgrading an existing account.
+One option is http://000webhost.com, which offers support for PHP and mySQL.
+On signing in, create a web-site that will hold your *allskyVR* assets.
+Upload all of the files containd in the export *VR-allskyVR* directory, and you should be able to view in a WebGL compatible browswer.
+See the example at https://allskyvr.000webhostapp.com